Social physics: History

-There have been several “generations” of social physicists.
+There have been several "generations" of social physicists.
 The first generation began with Saint-Simon, Comte, and Quetelet, and ended with the late 1800s with historian Henry Adams.
-In the middle of the 20th century, researchers such as the American astrophysicist John Q. Stewart and Swedish geographer Reino Ajo, who showed that the spatial distribution of social interactions could be described using gravity models.
+In the middle of the 20th century, researchers such as the American astrophysicist John Q. Stewart and Finnish geographer Reino Ajo, who showed that the spatial distribution of social interactions could be described using gravity models.
 Physicists such as Arthur Iberall use a homeokinetics approach to study social systems as complex self-organizing systems.
 For example, a homeokinetics analysis of society shows that one must account for flow variables such as the flow of energy, of materials, of action, reproduction rate, and value-in-exchange.
-More recently there have been a large number of social science papers that use mathematics broadly similar to that of physics, and described as “computational social science”.
+More recently there have been a large number of social science papers that use mathematics broadly similar to that of physics, and described as "computational social science".

-In the late 1800s, Adams separated “human physics” into the subsets of social physics or social mechanics (sociology of interactions using physics-like mathematical tools) and social thermodynamics or sociophysics, (sociology described using mathematical invariances similar to those in thermodynamics).
+In the late 1800s, Adams separated "human physics" into the subsets of social physics or social mechanics (sociology of interactions using physics-like mathematical tools) and social thermodynamics or sociophysics (sociology described using mathematical invariances similar to those in thermodynamics).
 This dichotomy is roughly analogous to the difference between microeconomics and macroeconomics.

 Examples

 Ising model and voter dynamics

 One of the most well-known examples in social physics is the relationship of the Ising model and the voting dynamics of a finite population.
-The Ising model, as a model of ferromagnetism, is represented by a grid of spaces, each of which is occupied by a spin (physics), numerically ±1.
+The Ising model, as a model of ferromagnetism, is represented by a grid of spaces, each of which is occupied by a Spin (physics), numerically ±1.
 Mathematically, the final energy state of the system depends on the interactions of the spaces and their respective spins.
 For example, if two adjacent spaces share the same spin, the surrounding neighbors will begin to align, and the system will eventually reach a state of consensus.
 In social physics, it has been observed that voter dynamics in a finite population obey the same mathematical properties of the Ising model.
 In the social physics model, each spin denotes an opinion, e.g. yes or no, and each space represents a "voter".
 If two adjacent spaces (voters) share the same spin (opinion), their neighbors begin to align with their spin value; if two adjacent spaces do not share the same spin, then their neighbors remain the same.
 Eventually, the remaining voters will reach a state of consensus as the "information flows outward".

 The Sznajd model is an extension of the Ising model and is classified as an econophysics model.
 It emphasizes the alignment of the neighboring spins in a phenomenon called "social validation".
 It follows the same properties as the Ising model and is extended to observe the patterns of opinion dynamics as a whole, rather than focusing on just voter dynamics.